SuperStupidness/Spectral_Correlation_Estimation_Test/README.md

 The FFT Accumulation Method (FAM) algorithm using high mainlobe windows like flattop needs L = Np/8 instead of the recommended L = Np/4 to avoid cycle leakage.

-FastSC python implementation is from: [[https://github.com](https://github.com/rodrigoel/RBFastSC)](https://github.com/rodrigoel/RBFastSC)
+FastSC python implementation is from: [RBFastSC](https://github.com/rodrigoel/RBFastSC) by Rodrigo Emanoel de Britto Andrade Barros

 ## Updates